2 Part Course |

 • The Income Tax position of beneficiaries receiving income

-Participants taking this trust course will understand how tax issues impact asset-holding strategies involving UK trusts, including:
+Part 2 develops participants’ understanding of how tax issues affect asset-holding strategies involving UK trusts, including:

 • How Will trusts holding assets can still be useful in the era of transferable nil rate band